sbecker11/xform-maker/README.md

 ## Use-cases

 ### A – Single click (no modifiers) on a neutral item
-1. Remove *all* selection classes from every item.
-2. Add `single-selected` (blue) to the clicked item.
-3. `filenameInput` stays **blank**.
-4. Sort button hidden/disabled.
-5. MEM button **enabled** / ATM disabled.
-6. Bulk-delete button hidden.
-7. Save button disabled.
+1. Select that xform
+2, Style it as different from unselcted items.

-### B – Second single click on the same blue item
+### B – Second single click on a selected
-1. The file is loaded.
-2. `filenameInput` set to that file's user name.
-3. Add `single-loaded` (green) to the item (green overrides blue).
-4. Save button enabled, bulk-delete hidden, sort disabled.
+item
+1. Unselect that item.

-### C – Click on a green (loaded) item
+### C – double-click on a selected or unselected item
-• No change (already loaded).

-### D – Alt/⌥-Click on another neutral item (non-contiguous selection)
-1. Add `bulk-selected` (orange) to that item.
-2. Promote any existing blue/green items to orange (`bulk-selected`).
-3. When **>1** items are orange:
-   * Clear `filenameInput`.
-   * Activate MEM / deactivate ATM.
-   * Disable Save.
-   * Show Bulk-Delete.
-   * Enable Sort.
-4. If only one item remains active switch back to case A or B rules.
+• Unselect all other items
+• Display this lime item as "loaded" which is visually stronger than the selected style.
+• Load this xform into the xform maker input fields
+- Set XformNamingMode to MEM mode to prevent it being overwritting during ATM mode.

+### D – Shift-click to select a contiguous set of items
+1. Toggle seleted status for all items in that set, except the currently loaded xform.

+### E - Cmd-click to select non-continuous set of items
+1. Same as for shift-clicked items
 ### E – Normal click on an orange item
-1. Remove *all* classes from that item.
-2. Re-evaluate counts and apply rules from D3 or A/B accordingly.

 ---
 ### Developer tips
-* JS: State object `state.selectedSet`, `state.bulkSet`, `state.loadedFile` drives classes.
+* JS: State object `state.selectedSet`, `state.bulkSet`, `state.loadedxform` drives classes.
 * CSS override rules ensure colour precedence regardless of class order.
-* `toggleFilenameControls(enable)` centralises button/input enable/disable.
+* `togglexformnameControls(enable)` centralises button/input enable/disable.

 Happy hacking! 🎉